clayne/hacktical-c/set/README.md

 ## Ordered Sets and Maps
 Besides lists and vectors, some kind of mapping/lookup functionality is often needed.
-The design described here is based on binary searched vectors.
+The design described here is based on binary searched `struct hc_vector`s.

+Most people would likely instinctively reach for hash tables, and typically spend the next few months researching optimal hash algorithms and table designs.

+A binary searched vector is as simple as it gets and performs pretty good while being more predictable.
+The one worst case you want to avoid with a binary searched set is inserting items in reverse order, since that maximises the amount of work it has to do.

+Most hash tables need to be resized at some point, leading to GC-like dips in performance.
+And no matter what hash algorithms you use, you will eventually run unpredictable issues with values clustering on a minority of buckets in the general case.

+Besides, the natural dual to a lookup table is a list of pairs, and having an order strengthens that connection.

 What we're actually going to build is an ordered set; but since it's value based, maps are easily implemented on top with low overhead.

 Example:
 ```C